alexanderGugel/micro-hackathon-starter/README.md

   `git clone --depth=1 https://github.com/alexanderGugel/micro-hackathon-starter.git your-awesome-project`

+2. Install dependencies.

+  `npm install` for server-side dependencies.
+If you already specified client-side dependencies, `bower install` them.

-2. Run Grunt.
+3. Run Grunt.

   Grunt will watch and compile your server.coffee and static/client.coffee file.
 It also takes care of your main.sass-file.

-3. Write your super-awesome app.
+4. Write your super-awesome app.

   Edit server.coffee and everything inside the "static" directory.

-4. Use Nodemon.
+5. Use Nodemon.

   Use `nodemon server.js` in order to get rid of the bad habit of constantly having to restart your server.

-5. Finished? `npm start` it!
+6. Finished? `npm start` it!

   As soon as you have compiled your server.coffee-file using Grunt, you can use this script in order to execute your server.js file.
 This is especially useful for platforms like OpenShift, since these services typically use `npm start` in order to start your app.